master-minimum-viable-product-development-best-practices-for-success

 The MVP development process consists of several essential steps:

-2. Define the Problem: It is crucial to clearly articulate the issue that your solution intends to resolve, ensuring alignment with customer needs.
+2. Problem Definition: It is crucial to clearly articulate the issue that your solution intends to resolve, ensuring alignment with customer needs.

 3. Feature Prioritization: Identify and prioritize the essential features that will deliver the greatest value to users while keeping the MVP streamlined.